 Easy scheduling and rescheduling of sessions

 Class notes on completion

-Our exercises re-educate your breath in order to:
+Your personalised training routine will re-educate your breath in order to:

 •Bring a greater awareness and agency towards your breath

 •Lessen any fear response that is associated with your breathing

 •To become habituated to full-time nasal diaphragmatic optimal breathing

 •To monitor and prevent upper chest mouth breathing

 •To decrease the sensitivity you have towards carbon dioxide and thus be able to normalise your breathing volume and respiratory rate (resetting your breathing centre)

 •To become accustomed to controlling your inhalations and exhalations under stress